Council of Heads of Australasian Herbaria

 Although the suggestion by Linnaeus that the new country should be named 'Banksia' was not adopted, Banks's name was bestowed upon a genus of Australian plants and he made his mark upon Australian history in other ways.
 When the British government was casting about for a suitable place to establish a penal colony, Banks was an advocate for Botany Bay.
 After the settlement was established at Sydney Cove, he encouraged further investigation of the natural history of the area and became the acknowledged authority on matters relating to New South Wales.
 His impact on the study of natural history in both Britain and Australia cannot be overestimated.

-Some of Banks's papers are digitized on the web site of the National Library of Australia.
+Some of Banks' papers have been digitised and are available on the website of the National Library of Australia.